 Once the Rear Wing Endplate and Rear Wing Beam are fully defined the Rear Wing Beam must be trimmed to the Rear Wing Endplate such that no overlapping surfaces remain.
 Any Rear Wing Beam bodywork remaining outboard of the Rear Wing Endplate must be discarded.
-A fillet radius, no greater than 10mm, may be applied along the periphery of where these volumes intersect.
+A fillet radius, no greater than 10mm, may be applied along the intersections between these volumes.
 Furthermore, once the trim is complete, when viewed from the side, no part of the Rear Wing Beam may be visible.